 Just like different entrance tests are required to secure admission in different b-schools.
 Each B-school has a unique 2nd stage admission process post-written test is conducted.
 To get a brief information about the 2nd stage process of IIMs and other top b-schools please refer the page.

-GD/CD between 7 students for 10 minutes (10 minutes to read the case, half of the questions in PI were about the points candidate made during the Case Discussion) followed by PI with 2 panelists.
+Group Discussion/Case Discussion between 7 students for 10 minutes (10 minutes to read the case, half of the questions in PI were about the points candidate made during the Case Discussion) followed by Personal Interview(PI) with 2 panelists.

-WAT (writing ability test) i.e. essay writing (Total time: 30 minutes, 10 minutes to think and 20 minutes to write) for about 250 words on only 1 sheet of paper -one side for thought process and one side for actual essay followed by a PI of 20-25 minutes with 3 Panelists.
-(2 professors and 1 alumni)
+WAT (Written ability test) i.e. essay writing (Total time: 30 minutes, 10 minutes to think and 20 minutes to write) on only 1 one side of the sheet for writing essay with 3 professors followed by a Personal Interview(PI) of 20-25 minutes with 3 Panelists.

-WAT (Writing Ability Test) i.e. essay writing (15 minutes, 300 words- 2 sides of the page) followed by a PI for 10-15 minutes with mostly 2 Panelists.
+WAT (Writing Ability Test) i.e. essay writing (15 minutes, 300 words- 2 sides of the page) followed by a Personal Interview (PI) for 15-20 minutes with 2 Panelists.

-WAT (Writing Ability Test) i.e. essay writing for 15 minutes & GD for 10 minutes followed by a PI for approx 20 minutes with 2 panelists.
+WAT (Writing Ability Test) i.e. essay writing for 15 minutes (no word limit but one side of the page & GD (Group Discussion) for 15 minutes (14 minutes to discuss and 1 minute to conclude)with a group of 8 people followed by a Personal Interview (PI) for approx 20 minutes with mostly 2 panelists.
 The WAT & GD Topics were same.
 Students were first asked to write on a given Topic for 15 minutes post which a GD was conducted.

 Was conducted in two phases as follows:

-Phase 1: A Confirmation Email was sent to each and every applicant who selected 6 new IIMs during their CAT application form in order to reconfirm their interest by a particular deadline (Deadline specific to each IIM).
+Phase 1: A Confirmation Email was sent to each and every applicant who selected newest IIMs during their CAT application form in order to reconfirm their interest by a particular deadline (Deadline specific to each IIM).

 Phase 2: All the Applicants who re-confirmed their interest were sent an email offering admission based on their Final Composite Score (Application Rating score, profile score and GD-WAT-PI performance score) as obtained and shared by other 16 IIMs.
 They did not conduct a GD-WAT-PI process and admission offer was based on their score and performance during the GD-WAT-PI conducted for other 16 IIMs.

-GD PI process execution for HRM and BM candidates was different even though the process remains the same.
+GD-PI process was executed separately for HRM and BM candidates even though the process remains the same.

-WAT for about 10 minutes (2 minutes to think, Word limit: Limited to the sheet) followed by a PI for 15 minutes with three Panelists.
+WAT for about 10 minutes (2 minutes to think, Word limit: Limited to the sheet) followed by Personal Interview (PI) for 15 minutes with three Panelists.
 (2 females, 1 male)